STS-51-B

-STS-51-B was the 17th flight of NASA's Space Shuttle program, and the seventh flight of Space Shuttle Challenger.
+STS-51-B was the 17th flight of the NASA Space Shuttle program and the seventh flight of Space Shuttle Challenger.
 The launch of Challenger on April 29, 1985, was delayed by 2 minutes and 18 seconds, due to a launch processing failure.
 Challenger was initially rolled out to the pad to launch on the STS-51-E mission.
 The shuttle was rolled back when a timing issue emerged with the TDRS-B satellite.
 When STS-51-E was canceled, Challenger was remanifested with the STS-51-B payloads.
 The shuttle landed successfully on May 6, 1985, after a week-long mission.